kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 ##TALKING TO WALLS, IGNORING CALLS

->touch like a gust of wind, or a heavy fire, touch is the element of my desire.
+>touch like a gust of wind, a heavy fire, touch is the element of my desire.

 >screen sounds sharp and unforgiving.
-Screens get sharper by time and charm their way into yours.
+Screens get sharper over time and charm their way into yours.

 >The touch screen for me symbolizes digital melancholia, or that state you get into from taking too long to realize the screen is bothering you.

 >By no means should it be over-romanticized because it can be quite sad, but there is some beauty in it.
 Just like there can be beauty in a line of reasoning.

-##COUNTER PROPOSAL
+##COUNTER PROPOSAL, SOLUTIONS TO BREAK THE BUBBLE

 >Collecting is not the preferred action in the case of digital melancholia.
 It will only lead to frustration because the subject matter is a feeling.

 >Recording is another action that could be undertaken.
 Maybe the confrontation with hard facts about our own behavior can give us something to push away from.
-But surely everyone that has a habit knows how hard it is to get rid of one.
+But this isn't the full solution.
+Everyone that has a habit knows how hard it can be to get rid of one.

 >Acting out would be something that I could see do something.
 It should be the climax that comes from this.
 To release the complex emotions aroused by the (touch) screen and test them with other people.

-Consider the dérive, which was an act of getting act of getting lost for the purpose of getting lost.
-Now, in the time of digital existential crisis, we were disillusioned by the wanderings we have online.
+Consider the dérive, which was an act of getting lost for the purpose of getting lost.
+Now, in the time of digital existential crisis, we were disillusoned by the wanderings we have online.
 Bored after the big promise.
 We expect a lot, but end up chasing the dragon.
 Where the derive IRL is a pastime that makes for unexpected discoveries, surely.
 Surely human beings are random?!
 The on-screen version of this – randomly browsing the web – – with a little disregard of what the derive is supposed to be, a psychogeographical exploration – does not offer the same randomness.

 >Feeling like I should get to a point here, I propose using the _fata morgana_ as fuel on the fire.
 There is an illusion of order, which we should expose.
 Like the Situationists, lift up and follow your passions, and use the mega surroundings that are given by modern modern society,